caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 In recent years functional programming has made huge in-roads into mainstream software development practice.
 Concomitantly, ideas from FP like immutability have found their way into traditional enterprise OOP.
-Reactive Programming is driving many of the innovations in front-end development, and CRDTs are seeing broader adoption.
+Reactive Programming is driving being adopted at all levels of the stack, and CRDTs are seeing broader adoption.
 Finally, testing techniques and tools abound alongside academic innovations in theorem proving, property-based testing, concolic testing, and other automated analysis techniques.